The History of Heavy Metal – Origins, Bands, and Early Influences

 During the 1990s, grunge music had taken over the airwaves, and heavy metal was all but forgotten.
 This was known as the long drought for the heavy metal community.
 However, by the early 2000s, metal fans were ready for a resurgence of their favorite genre.

-Today, heavy metal still thrives as a genre, with new bands emerging all the time.
-Most notably, those who lead the way are Manacle, Riot City, Traveler, and many more with much more familiar names like Avenged Sevenfold, Mastodon, etc.
+Today, heavy metal is not one of the mainstream genres, but new bands are always emerging.
+The most notable ones are Riot City, Traveler, and many more, with much more familiar names like Iron Maiden, Metallica, Avenged Sevenfold, Mastodon, etc.

 Summary